cesaraustralia/GeneticRiskIndex/README.md

 The terraform run is broken into 3 steps.

-1. Run an R server to download and prefilter taxon data, and prepare list of species that need habitat resistance modelling using Ciscuitscape in Julia.
+1. Set up aws infrastructure for the project.

-Simultaneously prepare an aws AMI to run Julia and Circuitscape, with this project pre-installed and instantiated.
+2. Run an R container to download and prefilter taxon data.

-2. Start [AWS Fargate](https://aws.amazon.com/fargate) tasks (using the predefined julia AMI) for each taxon that requires a habitat resistance simulation.
-This is by far the largest use of server resources, spinning up hundreds of containers.
+3. Start AWS Batch tasks (using julia docker container) for each taxon that requires a habitat resistance simulation.
+This is by far the largest use of server resources, and may be hundreds of containers.

-3. Run another R instance to finalise risk calculations from data returned by Circuitscape tasks.
+4. Run another task in an R container to finalise risk calculations from data returned by Circuitscape tasks.

 **⚠  WARNING terraform can start hundreds of AWS containers**